volcengine/verl/.github/PULL_REQUEST_TEMPLATE.md

 > Add **concise** overview of what this PR aims to achieve or accomplish.
 Reference related github issues and PRs if that help review.

+### Test

+> For changes that can not be tested by CI (e.g., algorithm implementation, new model support), validate by experiment(s) and show results like training curve plots, evaluation results, etc.

 ### API

 > Demonstrate how the API changes if any.